CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 ### Issued certificate

-Issued certificate is placed into file `"tmp/{{ acme_domain }}}.crt"` placing it on right location is specific and different for different target software so I left out scope of this guide.
+The issued certificate is placed into file `"tmp/{{ acme_domain }}.crt"`.
+Placing it in the right location is specific and different for different target software, so we left it out of the scope of this guide.